jaspector

 Monday-Friday 10:00 am - 2:00 pm (inspections); Building Inspector in office Mon-Fri 8 am - 3 pm

-Typical inspection sequence: Per project; contact Building Inspector.
+Typical sequence: Per project; contact Building Inspector.

 All new construction, additions, remodels, demolition, sheds, decks, porches, new and replacement septic systems, swimming pools, signs, roofs, and other building improvements.
 No work can begin without an approved permit.
 Properties in the Historic District may require Historic District Commission approval for exterior work.

+Building permit fees in Amherst, NH are set by the local building department and vary by project type and valuation.
 The minimum permit fee is Not specified; contact department for current minimums.
 Fees are calculated as: Fee based on size of job; see fee schedule PDF.
 Plan check fee: Included; see fee schedule.

-1. Contact department at (603) 673-6041 ext.
+To apply for a building permit in Amherst, NH, follow these steps: 1.
+Contact department at (603) 673-6041 ext.
 206 or jyule@amherstnh.gov for current submission procedures.
 2. Complete building permit application (available at https://www.amherstnh.gov/sites/g/files/vyhlif4116/f/uploads/building_permit_app-complete-oct-2025.pdf).
 3. Gather required documents per project type.
 4. Submit application with full payment; permit review will not commence until payment received in full.
 5. State law: 30 days for completed residential applications; 60 days for completed commercial applications (RSA 676:13).
 6. Permit issued upon approval; post on job site.
 7. Schedule inspections during inspection hours (Mon-Fri 10 am - 2 pm).
 8. Final inspection and certificate.

-Typical processing time is 30 days residential / 60 days commercial per RSA 676:13..
+Building permit processing times in Amherst, NH typically run 30 days residential / 60 days commercial per RSA 676:13..
+Timelines can vary based on project complexity and current department workload.